10 Things Your Patients Need to Know About Hand, Foot, and Mouth Disease

 - Sometimes there are no symptoms, so you may be infected without realizing it.

 - It's most common in infants and children under the age of 5.
+However, hand, foot, and mouth disease in adults is not unheard of.
 (Syndergaard is thought to have caught the viral condition while hosting a baseball camp for children.)

 - Dehydration is the most common complication because mouth and throat sores make it difficult and painful to swallow fluids.